Federal Sentencing Guidelines

 Speedy Trial Act

-Under the Speedy Trial Act, 18 U.S.C. section 3161, the defendant must be indicted within 30 days from the days he or she was served a federal summons or arrested on federal criminal charges.
-He or she must be tried within 70 days of the date the federal criminal information or indictment or the date of appearance or the indictment or information.
+Under the Speedy Trial Act, 18 U.S.C. section 3161, the defendant must be indicted within 30 days from the day he or she was served a federal summons or arrested on federal criminal charges.
+He or she must be tried within 70 days of the date the federal criminal indictment or the date of appearance on the indictment.
+Any pending motions before the court will toll speedy trial time and operate to extend the time for a federal defendant to be brought to trial, absent a written waiver of speedy trial through a date certain signed by the client.
 The time runs from the last date.
 In other words, the general rule is that there is a 70 day federal court arraignment to federal jury trial rule.

 Federal Pre-Sentence Report (PSR)